The Village of Holiday Hills was incorporated in 1976.

 part-time Holiday Hills Police Department.

-The Holiday Hills part -time police department is comprised currently of 3 police officers and a police Chief.
+The Holiday Hills part -time police department is comprised currently of 6 police officers, 2 Sergeants and a Police Chief.

 The police department and all 911 calls are dispatched through the McHenry County Sheriff’s Department.

 Please email us for any ordinance complaints at email@example.com